simoncblyth/opticks/notes/issues/cerenkov_debugging_and_matching.rst

   2. (en,ct) with overlay of BetaInverse/rindex bins with drawstyle="steps-post"
      this makes the relationship of (en,ct) with the rindex bins very plain

-* (July 25, 2021) random aligned comparison using QCtx::cerenkov_photon_enprop using the new QProp/qprop
+* (July 25, 2021) random aligned comparison using QSim::cerenkov_photon_enprop using the new QProp/qprop
   interpolation functionality gives perfect match chi2 zero with zero (nm 1e-4) deviants out of 1M, max deviation is ~7e-5::

   In [6]: np.abs(wa-wb).max()